-Businesses invest in all kinds of technologies to prevent cybercriminals from breaching their systems.
-Implementing firewalls, antivirus, and endpoint protection, organizations hope to put a barrier between an attacker and company data.
-Even though these tools can be very effective when implemented correctly, there’s a catch.
+Businesses invest in many technologies to prevent cybercriminals from breaching their systems.
+By implementing firewalls, antivirus, and endpoint protection, organizations hope to put a barrier between an attacker and company data.
+These tools are very effective when implemented correctly, but there’s a catch.
 Cybercriminals often bypass perimeter security measures by focusing their efforts on one thing, humans.

-That’s right; humans play a critical role in data breaches.
-Attackers look for human errors to exploit and use social engineering tactics like phishing to obtain sensitive information and credentials.
+That’s right; humans often play a critical role in data breaches.
+Attackers look for human errors to exploit or leverage social engineering tactics like phishing to obtain sensitive information and credentials.
 Once a cybercriminal possesses stolen credentials, they will look for ways to move laterally throughout your network.

-So how do you put a firewall around humans (figuratively, of course)?
-You need to establish strong cybersecurity policies and provide user awareness training.
-User training and awareness are so critical to cybersecurity that The Office of Compliance Inspections and Examinations (OCIE) identified them as key factors in its Cybersecurity and Resiliency Observations report.
+Firms need to establish strong cybersecurity policies and provide user awareness training to minimize the human element.
+In fact, user training and awareness are so critical to cybersecurity that The Office of Compliance Inspections and Examinations (OCIE) identified them as key factors in its Cybersecurity and Resiliency Observations report.

-To prevent users from putting your business at risk, create robust cybersecurity policies.
+To prevent users from putting your business at risk, create robust cybersecurity policies that include:

 Make sure your organization has password policies.
 Bad password habits make it easy for attackers to gain access to your systems.
 Two of the most common password problems are weak and reused passwords.
 Attackers often use automated systems to guess passwords.
 The weaker the password, the easier it is to guess.
 Require your users to have strong passwords that are long and complex.